hoodiehq-archive/my-first-hoodie/README.md

 To find out which state you're in: `$ sudo ipfw list` If this includes something like "00100 fwd 127.0.0.1,5999 tcp from any to me dst-port 80 in", local-tld is currently running and might be blocking your vhosts.

-Note: there is still some stuff missing for `npm start` on non-mac.

 ## Deploy to Nodejitsu

 You need a Nodejitsu account and the `jitsu` tool installed.